How long is the heatwave in Europe expected to last?

 She said the question of whether there will be a new national temperature record also remains unknown.
 However, she did say individual station records will “certainly” break their daily records.

+The Met Office has predicted overnight temperatures will hit close to 30C in the hottest spots.

-France’s public health agency said the current stretch of hot weather would probably hospitalize or kill “many” people, as heat waves have done almost every summer since 2015.
+France’s public health agency said the current stretch of hot weather would probably hospitalise or kill “many” people, as heat waves have done almost every summer since 2015.

 The European Union's Copernicus Climate Change Service says 2022 and 2021 were Europe’s hottest summers on record, with scientists estimating more than 61,000 people died during the continent’s heatwaves last summer.